thawornwit/pontstrader/README.md

 Please keep in mind this function requires the system running this to be on 24/7, because this script will look for price differences every 0.5 seconds and is not able to do this when its not on.
 A recommendation will be a power efficient raspberry pi with for example Raspbian, you can run pontstrader is a screen or tmux session.

 Small example:
-If you set a trailing stop loss treshold to 10% your trade will immidiatly be sold when it falls 10% straight away, but if it climbs to 5% profit and afterwards falls 10% it will stop at -5% instead of minus 10%, this results in less loss.
+If you set a trailing stop loss treshold to 10% your trade will immediately be sold when it falls 10% straight away, but if it climbs to 5% profit and afterwards falls 10% it will stop at -5% instead of minus 10%, this results in less loss.
 If the price starts climbing and it goes towards 20%, the trailing stop loss will be set to 10%.
 When it starts falling it will sell on 10% which results in less risk and restless sleep for you :)

 <img width="25%" height="25%" src="http://sassyfinance.com/wp-content/uploads/2014/01/TrailingStop.png">